jenkins-infra/update-center2/README.md

 	* Default: release-history.json
 * -h
 	* htaccess file
+	* /dev/null indicates not to write(works also in Windows).
 	* When -www is specified, $(www)/latest/.htaccess is used.
 	* Default: .htaccess
 * -o